-4. Principal/APA/APRE/PLL - Student sent to the Office and behaviour re-taught and discussed with student.
-Parents will be contacted at the discretion of Administration Team Member based on the behaviour.
+3. Principal/APA/APRE/PLL - Student sent to the Office and behaviour worked through with student.
+Parents will be contacted at the discretion of Administration Team Member based on the severity of behaviour.

-- If the student remains non-compliant or unsettled, the parent is phoned and given the following options: - 1.
+- If the student remains non-compliant or unsettled the parent is phoned and given the following options: - 1.
 Speak to their child on the phone. - 2.
 Withdraw the child for the desired time required to calm down and reflect. - 3.
-Parents are called to school. - For serious incidents further documentation by Administration will occur.
+Parents are called to school. - For serious incidents documentation by Administration will occur.
 All incidents will be recorded on Brisbane Catholic Education Engage Database.